osake/AppEngineJavaSpringTemplate/README.md

 To build, run

     mvn install

+To import as a project in eclipse

+    mvn eclipse:eclipsess

 To start the app, use the [App Engine Maven Plugin](http://code.google.com/p/appengine-maven-plugin/) that is already included in this demo.
 Just run the command.